How to apply for a Belize visa for Filipinos in Mexico (or any other country)

 Step 5: Wait for the results.
 If approved, pay for the visa fee

 The visa processing to Belize will take 10 – 20 days.
-If you are already in Mexico City, it’s best to take advantage of the wait by traveling to nearby areas – Central Mexico is beautiful and are all accessible by land from Mexico City.
+If you are already in Mexico City, it’s best to take advantage of the wait by traveling to nearby areas – Central Mexico is beautiful and is all accessible by land from Mexico City.
 Flights within Mexico are also cheap so feel free to choose a Mexican beach town or other places to visit in Mexico while waiting for your visa results.

 They will take your passport during your interview but you can request to leave a copy.
 I did this because I wasn’t comfortable traveling around Mexico without a document.
 They only need the passport to paste the visa so you can try to ask if you can just bring it on the day of the approval.